Oskar Speck

 Oskar Speck (4 March 1907 – 28 March 1993) was a German canoeist who kayaked from Germany to Australia.
-He departed from Ulm, Germany in 1932 to seek work due to being an unemployed electrical contractor in Hamburg.
-He initially intended to kayak to Cyprus to work in the copper mines but ended up wanting to continue the journey through the Middle East and Southeast Asia to Australia.
+He departed from Ulm, Germany in 1932 to seek work due to being unable to find work as an electrical contractor in Hamburg.
+He initially intended to kayak to Cyprus to work in the copper mines but ended up continuing the journey through the Middle East and Southeast Asia to Australia.

 Speck arrived in Australia in 1939, at the beginning of the Second World War.
-He was accused of being a spy and was imprisoned in a prisoner-of-war camp.
+He was interned as an enemy alien.
 When the war ended, he was released from imprisonment and later became a successful opal merchant in Sydney.

 Early life

 In 1921, aged 14, Oskar Speck left school to work.
 During the 1920s, kayaking was becoming an increasingly popular sport throughout Europe.
-One of the most common kayaks from the time was called a Sunnschien, which was manufactured by faltboots.
+One of the most common kayaks from the time was called a Sunnschien, a folding kayak or faltboot.
 They consisted of treated canvas skin that was pulled over a wooden frame.

 As the great depression struck after the First World War, Speck was unable to find work in his hometown.
-Due to the lack of money and the rumours of miners being needed in the Cypriot mines, Speck decided to kayak there, disregarding the risks including dangerous conditions and his inability to swim.
+Due to the lack of money and the rumours of miners being needed in Cypriot copper mines, Speck decided to kayak there, disregarding the risks including dangerous conditions and his inability to swim.

 The voyage

 Germany to Cyprus

-Speck left Ulm in May 1932 by kayaking down the river Danube until he entered Romania.
-He continued to follow the river until he reached the Bulgarian border and paddled out into the Aegean Sea.
-Speck had never kayaked out at sea, but nonetheless ended up paddling through high swell and large waves, even narrowly avoided a collision with a cargo ship.
+Speck left Ulm in May 1932 by kayaking down the river Danube to Romania.
+He continued to follow the river until he reached the Bulgarian border and entered the Aegean Sea.
+Speck had never kayaked at sea, but nonetheless ended up paddling through high swell and large waves, even narrowly avoided a collision with a cargo ship.

-Speck added sails to his kayak as well as splashguards to make the kayak more efficient as well as to keep the kayak from filling up.
-After these modifications, Speck was able to travel through the Aegean and the Mediterranean seas by going along the islands and following the coast of Turkey before reaching Cyprus.
+Speck added sails as well as splashguards to make the kayak more efficient as well as to prevent it filling up.
+After these modifications, Speck travelled through the Aegean and the Mediterranean seas by going along the islands and following the coast of Turkey to Cyprus.